mitchellholt/Templates/README.md

 # Templates
 Templates is a simple template manager.
 To make a new file from a template, simply
+- Add any templates to ~/Desktop/Templates
 - Navigate to the directoy where you want to make the new file
 - Type `template [filename]`
-- Select the template you want to use in fzf.
+- Select the template you want to use in fzf

 # Prerequisites #
 You must have the following, each of which can be installed from their github pages